bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 }
 ```

-Now lets _write_ our message which will update the scoreboard.
+Now let's _write_ our message which will update the scoreboard.
 We'll do this by creating a `Single` query for the hill objective that our players are fighting for control of.
 Specifically we'll be looking for the player `Entity` value stored in a `CurrentHillKing` component, which is a part of an `Entity` with a `HillObjective` marker component.
 Once we have our player `Entity`, we'll write a new `ScoreboardUpdate` message containing the player and the value to update their score by (5 in our case).